merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 #### Reporting mail

-After some time customer provides the recieved reporting mail:
+ Astonishment arose when the customer provided one of the recieved reporting mail:

 ![Reporting Mail](../files/2024/01/09/exm-dispatch-abort-mail.png "Reporting Mail")